kubernetes/kubernetes/docs/design/aws_under_the_hood.md

 By default on AWS:

 * Instances run Ubuntu 15.04 (the official AMI).
-It includes a sufficiently modern kernel that parise well with Docker and doesn't require a reboot.
+It includes a sufficiently modern kernel that pairs well with Docker and doesn't require a reboot.
 (The default SSH user is `ubuntu` for this and other ubuntu images.)
 * By default we run aufs over ext4 as the filesystem / container storage on the nodes (mostly because this is what GCE uses).